jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/0-15 The Challenge.md

 ---

 Imagine a business wants to harness the full value of its internal data by building its own proprietary, **in-house LLM**.
 Fortunately, they don't need to start from scratch.
-With the growing ecosystem of open-source models available on platforms like Hugging Face, companies can fine-tune an existing model to suit their specific needs.
+With the growing ecosystem of open-source models available on platforms like Hugging Face, companies can fine-tune an existing model to suit their specific needs. .
+Further, **the organisation is not putting its internal private data in the hands of an LLM that may be learning from the questions asked of it!**

 This custom LLM could become a 'font of knowledge' - a **private** central source of knowledge and capability that empowers employees with instant access to company-specific expertise, streamlines internal processes, and provides valuable insights into customer behavior and operational efficiency.
 In short, it could be a powerful source of institutional intelligence.